-Barker-Karpis Gang (1931-1934) – This gang began when Alvin Carpis and Fred Barker met while incarcerated in a Kansas prison.
-Both were released in 1931 and soon hooked up to commit night time burglaries in jewelry and clothing shops.
+The Barker-Karpis Gang was one of the longest-lived criminal gangs during the Depression Era, spanning from 1931 to 1935.
+The gang got its start when Alvin Carpis and Fred Barker met while incarcerated in a Kansas prison.
+Both were released in 1931 and soon hooked up to commit nighttime burglaries in jewelry and clothing shops.
 When Arthur Barker was released from prison in 1932, he joined the others and soon they were adding bank robbery to their list of crimes.
 Also joining them in the crime spree were brothers Herman and Lloyd Barker.
 Barker and Karpis were meticulous in their planning and often added additional individuals who had specific types of hold-up skills or other criminal experience needed for a job.
 In 1932, Karpis could name 11 banks they had robbed, but the number was probably actually higher.
 By rotating their members, this caused greater difficulty for the FBI in apprehending them.

 One of the gang’s major undoings was when they killed their own gang member, George “Shotgun” Ziegler.
 Ziegler, who had been one of the masterminds of the Bremer kidnapping, began to brag about the kidnapping to several underworld associates, telling them that he was the genius behind the kidnapping.
 As a result, his fellow gang members shot four slugs into Ziegler as he was coming out of his favorite restaurant in Cicero, Illinois on March 22, 1934.
 The corpse was left and FBI agents found names, aliases, addresses and other valuable information in Ziegler’s pockets, soon leading to the deaths or capture of the main members of the gang.